 Academic performance indicators guide decisions.
 However, because each student is looked at individually, a student could fail to meet the academic guidelines for promotion yet not be retained if the teacher(s) and Principal, after consulting with the parents, feel that retention would not be in the best interest of the student.
-Conversely, a student could meet the guidelines for promotion but if the teacher(s) and Principal, after consulting with the parents, feel that promotion would not be in the best interest of the student, promotion could be waived.
+Conversely, a student could meet the guidelines for promotion but if the teacher(s) and Principal, after consulting with the parents, feel that retents of the student, promotion could be waived.